If you’re interested in other cultures you might have asked yourself: What can you do to support Aboriginal culture?

 - Dispel myths.
 Inform your community about current statistics and true stories about positive change.
 Dispel the many myths and stereotypes people hold about Aboriginal culture.

 - Point out racism.
 When your fellow colleagues, mates or family members make racist jokes about Aboriginal people, point out to them that these are not appropriate.
+Watch an example.

 - Organise educational courses.
 You can organise public events to educate people about Aboriginal culture.
 Invite Aboriginal people to contribute.